leslieDLcy/GP4SME/README.md

 SME
 ==============================

-Analysing the borrowing history of a small business.
+Analysing the borrowing history of a small business with `Gaussian Process`.

 ## on predictive modelling